-Executive Director Jill Aschkenasy founded Our Closet in 2011 in response to a crisis she witnessed that year, a Philadelphia family’s house had burned down, and they were in need of the most basic items to regain stability during an undoubtedly frightening and stressful time.
+Jill Aschkenasy founded Our Closet in 2011 in response to a crisis she witnessed that year, a Philadelphia family’s house was destroyed by fire, and they were in need of the most basic items to regain stability during an undoubtedly frightening and stressful time.
 Hearing this, Jill reached out to her network to help this family, and the response she received was overwhelming.
 Donations poured in from friends, family members, and neighbors to help this unknown family rebuild their home.
 Jill founded Our Closet to continue to provide support to the many families and individuals whose stories remain untold.

-In 2011, Jill started Our Closet with one partner and one pop-up location.
+In 2011, Jill started Our Closet with one pop-up location.
 That year, Our Closet distributed approximately 15 bags of clothing and worked with 20 volunteers.
-Today, Our Closet operates nine locations with seven pop-ups occurring every month.
-Each month we receive 70 bags of donated clothes and work with 130 volunteers and distribute 25,000 pieces of clothing to over 350 individuals each month.
+Today, Our Closet operates 16 locations with an average of eight pop-ups occurring every month.
+Each month we receive over 200 bags of donated clothes and work with 130 volunteers to distribute 2,600 pieces of clothing to over 500 individuals.

 In 2016, Our Closet began exploring the possibility of merging with a larger entity in response to the organization’s rapid growth and reached out to JFCS.

-Our Closet – Powered by JFCS accepts gently-used clothing of all sizes and seasons for men, women, and children.
-We ask that clothing be pre-washed prior to drop off.
+Our Closet – Powered by JFCS accepts high quality, gently-used clothing of all sizes and seasons for adults and children.
+We ask that clothing be pre-washed prior to drop off, and placed in plastic bags which are labeled appropriately.
+For example, “Women’s L/XL pants.”
 All donations are tax-deductible, and can be dropped off at various locations through the Philadelphia region.

-Our Closet – Powered by JFCS volunteers are involved in every aspect of clothing distribution, from arranging clothing collections to sorting, bagging, and tagging clothing at our warehouse, and physically running the pop-up shops.
-Our Closet accepts school and corporate groups, in addition to individuals looking to serve, and experiences can be on-going or simply one-time.
-Each volunteer experience involves a service-learning component to comprehensively engage volunteers.
+Our Closet – Powered by JFCS volunteers are involved in every aspect of clothing distribution, from arranging clothing collections to sorting, bagging, and tagging clothing at our warehouse and physically running the pop-up shops.
+Our Closet accepts school and corporate groups, in addition to individuals looking to serve, and experiences can be ongoing or simply one-time.
 Click here to volunteer.